Scottie-Houghton/gallery-of-horns/README.md

 Finish time: 8:45pm

-Actual time needed to complete: 4 hours (but I didn't finish)
+Actual time needed to complete: 4 hours (but I didn't finish) + 1.5 hour to finish the next day